sasakiassociates/png-db/readme.md

 Any additional data associated with this database can be stored using "addMetaData".
 This simply adds it to the JSON file.

 ##Why PNG?
 Whereas JPEG (JPG) is lossy, PNG files use lossless compression so that individual pixel values are reliable.
-JPEG's Lossless compression would be useless for this type of use because we don't care about what the image looks like and do care about the exact values encoded in every pixel.
+JPEG's Lossless compression is unsuitable for this type of use because we don't care about what the image looks like and do care about the exact values encoded in every pixel.

 ###Other PNG formats?
 PNG supports 1 byte through 4 byte images and also 16 bits x 4 channels.
 We might be able to simplify the organization of the DB, but need to be careful to ensure compatibility with all browsers and tools.